-Workplace Traumatic Brain Injury Attorneys in Morristown, NJ
+Workplace Traumatic Brain Injury Attorneys

 Experienced NJ Workers’ Compensation Lawyers Help Victims of Workplace Accidents in Morris County, Essex County, and Middlesex County, NJ

 Because the vulnerable head and fragile brain are easily susceptible to injury, brain trauma is considered one of the leading causes of death.
 In fact, nearly three million Americans experience a traumatic brain injury (TBI) yearly, according to a recent report by the Centers for Disease Control and Prevention (CDC).